Bon Secours Sisters: North America

 The Sisters of Bon Secours' arrival in America came about when an American couple, the Whedbys, were on their wedding trip in Paris and the bride fell ill.
 An English-speaking Bon Secours Sister nursed her back to health, and the couple was impressed with the care she provided.
 Upon returning to the States, the couple spoke to some prominent area physicians, who contacted Archbishop Gibbons of Baltimore to request that the Sisters be asked to practice their ministry in the United States.
 Approving of the request, while on his way to Rome to become a cardinal, Archbishop Gibbons stopped in Paris to ask the Sisters if they would be willing to provide their home care services in Baltimore.
 In 1881, three Sisters sailed to the United States, and in the following year they opened a convent in Baltimore on the site of the present Grace Medical Center.
 The Bon Secours established the first day care facility in Baltimore in 1907 to help working mothers.
 They came to Washington, D.C., in 1905 to provide healthcare during a typhoid epidemic.
 Their assistance was particularly beneficial during a Spanish flu outbreak after World War I.

-In 1916 Archbishop of Philadelphia, Edmond Francis Prendergast established Saint Edmond's Home to meet the needs of children affected by the polio epidemic, and asked the Bon Secours Sisters in Connecticut to staff it.
+In 1916, the Archbishop of Philadelphia, Edmond Francis Prendergast, established Saint Edmond's Home to meet the needs of children affected by the polio epidemic, and asked the Bon Secours Sisters in Connecticut to staff it.

 As hospitals became the preferred place of treatment, the Sisters broadened where they cared for the sick and dying.
 Soon the Sisters were building their own health care facilities.